 What are the important features of a park?
 Are three trees, a bench and a fence a minimum number of features?
 Is it enough features, or is Prince’s Park just a green or garden that got over-excited due to 1860s Royal wedding fever?

 This definitional problem also affects the upper end of the park scale: if you’re looking for the largest park, do you include vast country parks that are basically just forests?
 Even if you exclude parks outside of urban areas, you end up with the largest being Chugach State Park in Alaska, which despite being larger than Greater London and containing actual mountains is technically speaking in the city of Anchorage.
 You’re going to need a hell of a redevelopment plan to try and beat that record.

-Maybe Burntwood can still make the case for its tiny park on the basis of nomenclature – argue that, if you want to be considered a park, you have to have the word park in the name.
-But even then, they might be stuffed, because in 2014 a local community in Darlington turned 25m² of land underneath a billboard which at the time was displaying a UKIP advert into Councillor Gerald Lee Park, named after Darlington’s litter-despising mayor.
+Maybe Burntwood can still make the case for its world’s smallest park on the basis of nomenclature – argue that, if you want to be considered a park, you have to have the word park in the name.
+But even then, they might be stuffed, because in 2014 a local community in Darlington turned 25m² of land underneath a billboard, which at the time was displaying a UKIP advert into Councillor Gerald Lee Park, named after Darlington’s litter-despising mayor.
 It has one bench, and two bushes.
-“Splendid hats” were donned the day it opened, it says here, but probably not by the local Labour party who were angry that it had been named after a Tory, and a living Tory at that.
+“Splendid hats” were donned the day it opened, it says, but probably not by the local Labour Party who were angry that it had been named after a Tory.